Chapter 1: Introduction to Templates

 75

-foo() function has returned 75 as a result of the addition of the characters A and integer 10.
-Notice that we do not have a version of foo() which accepts an integer and character.
-However, the compiler didn’t give any error.
-The input char is implicitly promoted to int.
-The ASCII value of 'A' is 65.
-This promotion is done by the compiler.
-However, this may not necessarily be the intention of the programmer.
+foo() returned 75 as a result of the addition of the character 'A' and integer 10.
+Notice that we do not have a version of foo() which accepts an integer and a character.
+However, the compiler gave no error.
+The input char is implicitly promoted to int — the ASCII value of 'A' is 65 — but this may not be the intention of the programmer.
 Let’s rewrite our foo() function as a template function:

 #include <iostream>